Doze Niu: Early life

 Niu was born in Taipei, Taiwan on June 22, 1966.
 He grew up in the military dependents' village in Gongguan, Taipei.
 His father's family is from the Manchu Niohuru clan and his mother's family has military background.
 His grandfather was a general, so he would often accompany him to visit Chiang Kai-shek.
 When he was 12, his father was diagnosed with amyotrophic lateral sclerosis and became bed-ridden for 25 years until his death.

 His love for Hong Kong cinema may have influenced his later works.

 Career

 Niu started his acting at the age of 9.
 He was 17 when he was nominated for his first Golden Horse Award in 1983 for Growing Up.

 These early successes did not help his career as he grew older.
 At the age of 19, Niu could not find any roles in films, so he started hanging out with his so-called "corner brothers" and improved his Taiwanese tremendously.
 By speaking fluent Taiwanese, he was able to get along with the Taiwanese people even though his family originated from Beijing.

 Niu is the founder of the production company Red Bean Production Co, which was created in August 2002.
 He participated in all three movies that he directed but vowed to not appear in any more movies so that he can focus entirely on directing.

-As of 2018, Niu is shooting his new film Pao Ma.
+Niu was originally slated to direct the 2018 film Pao Ma, which has been abandoned since 2021, when Niu was sentenced to prison in Hualien County for 4 years.